t-sin/inquisitor/README.markdown

 :CRLF
 ```

-### Names on each implementation
+### Implementation dependent/independent names

-If you want to know implementation dependent name of encodings or eol type, use `(inq:independent-name name)`.
+If you want to know implementation dependent name of encodings or eol type, use `(inq:independent-name dependent-name)`.
 Returned value can be used as external-format, or its part.

 ```lisp